rehierl/node-tree-outliner/3-basic-design/readme.md

-This chapter holds the basic design (i.e. default definitions) of the general purpose outliner.
+This chapter holds the core design (i.e. default definitions) of the general purpose outliner.
+As such, it does not define any rank-related values (i.e. a rank-less design).

 Note that most statements in that chapter are derived conclusions, or only introduce new names which are used to refer to specific entities/circumstances.